 Stress by Alani Nu ($34)

-We all experience stress, but some bodies process it differently than others.
-If your body reacts highly negatively to stress, this supplement from Alani Nu might be perfect for you.
-While a bit more expensive than the supplement by Now Foods, this ashwagandha capsule is also made with natural gamma-aminobutyric acid.
+While everyone experiences stress, some bodies process it differently than others.
+If your body reacts intensely to stress, this Alani Nu supplement might be perfect for you.
+Though pricier than Now Foods’ option, this ashwagandha capsule also contains natural gamma-aminobutyric acid.

 Ashwagandha (wildcrafted) by Sun Potion ($47)